Making sure creative digital design is rooted in reality

 But check out Moscow’s ‘The Book’ development for an example.
 The draggable elements are, at the time of writing, fairly unusual, and let users re-construct the site to suit themselves.
-That’s taking personalisation to an extreme level.
+That’s taking personalization to an extreme level.

-While 94% of companies think personalisation is important, if you scout around, you still see fairly little of it in digital experiences beyond populated name fields in emails.
+While 94% of companies think personalization is important, if you scout around, you still see fairly little of it in digital experiences beyond populated name fields in emails.
 That’s not quite good enough, in our book.
-While The Book’s website’s level of personalisation might not make sense to actually put into practice for your company, it’s a really interesting approach to website design that should give you a lot to think about for the future.
+While The Book’s website’s level of personalization might not make sense to actually put into practice for your company, it’s a really interesting approach to website design that should give you a lot to think about for the future.

 Producing real-world results with creative digital design